« State-specific resources Montana

 Construction Lien Waivers in Montana

-Required Format: Montana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Montana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Montana does not require waivers to be notarized.
+Required notarization: Montana does not require waivers to be notarized.

 Montana does not prescribe statutory lien waiver forms.
 Waivers are governed by contract and general waiver law, and parties should ensure language is clear and unambiguous.